Hagtronics/SDRpp-FrequencyManager-Spreadsheet-Tool/README.md

 # SDRpp-FrequencyManager-Spreadsheet-Tool

-Python script to convert Spreadsheet Frequency Lists into a Frequency Manager JSON file for SDR++
+Overview: An easy way to build frequency lists in a XLSX Spreadsheet and convert them to a frequency_manager_config.json file for direct use in SDR++.

+Documentation: See the PDF User Guide in the 'docs' directory.
+Source: Get the script from the the 'src' directory.